powerful call to action phrases

 While most CTA buttons are orange, yellow, green, or red, that doesn’t necessarily mean those hues are the best for your call-to-action.

-We recommend focusing on psychology and good design when determining what color or colors you’ll use.
+We recommend focusing on psychology and sound design when determining what color or colors you’ll use.

-First, let’s talk about what kinds of moods you can invoke with the colors you choose.
+First, let’s talk about the moods you can invoke with your chosen colors.

 • White: Calmness, balance, purity, neutrality